pg-spot-ops/pg-spot-operator/README.md

 * The user:
   - Specifies a set of few key parameters like region, minimum CPUs / RAM and storage size and type (network EBS volumes or local volatile storage)
   - Specifies or mounts (Docker) the cloud credentials if no default AWS CLI (~/.aws/credentials) set up
+  - Can optionally specify also a callback (executable file) to do something / integrate with the resulting connect string (just displayed by default)
 * The operator:
   - Finds the cheapest Spot instance for given HW requirements and launches a VM
   - Runs Ansible to set up Postgres